 Concurrent with the University’s successful application for a Cluster of Excellence in integrative neuroscience and the establishment of the Werner Reichardt Centre for Integrative Neuroscience (CIN) in 2007, this endeavor developed into the Graduate Training Centre of Neuroscience.
-Nowadays it offers three masters programs and a doctoral program with currently more than 250 German and international students.
+Nowadays it offers three masters programs and a doctoral program with currently some 90 masters and more than 240 doctoral student, 50% of which are international students.
 The chronology in brief:

 1999 – Start of the Graduate School of Neural & Behavioural Sciences

 2001 – Start of the doctoral program in conjunction with the International Max Planck Research School (IMPRS for Neural & Behavioural Sciences)

 2007 – Establishment of the Graduate Training Centre of Neuroscience in conjunction with the setting up of the CIN.
 From here on out, the GTC serves as a super-ordinate organizational unit that coordinates and runs the masters and doctoral degree programs, including the IMPRS

 2008 – Start of the Graduate School of Cellular & Molecular Neuroscience

 2011 – Start of the Graduate School of Neural Information Processing

 2013 – Funding of a new IMPRS with an expanded scientific focus – the IMPRS for Cognitive & Systems Neuroscience